What is a break clause in a tenancy agreement?

 What is a break clause?

-If you can’t find a ‘break clause’ in your contract, don’t panic.
+💡 Tip: If you can’t find a ‘break clause’ in your contract, don’t panic.
 The ability to leave your contract early, or your landlord to terminate it, won’t always be dressed formally as a break clause, but it may be included in other language.
+Just look for anything around leaving your contract early, this might be referred to as ‘giving notice’, ‘notice period’ or ‘terminating the contract’.

 When can a break clause be used?

-By tenants
+For tenants

-By landlords
+For landlords

 Alternatives to using a break clause to end a tenancy

+Yes, there is no legal requirement for a break clause to be included in a tenancy agreement, and many rental contracts will not include a break clause as standard.
 The renter then will be responsible for paying the agreed rent for the length of the tenancy.
 If you would like a break clause to be included in your contract, this is something you need to negotiate with your landlord.

 Can my landlord evict me with a break clause?

-As a tenant you have protections against unlawful evictions including harassment and undue pressure to end your contract.
+Yes, a break clause does not restrict a landlord from evicting a tenant.
+If a tenant breaks their tenancy agreement a landlord can evict them if they follow the correct legal procedures.
 If your landlord wants to evict you they will need to serve a Section 8 notice under the Housing Act 1988.
-Your landlord will have to give a reason in line with these regulations in order to legally evict you, before your break clause comes into play, and you have the right to leave by your own choice.
+Your landlord will have to give a reason in line with these regulations in order to legally evict you before your break clause comes into play, and you have the right to leave by your own choice.

 What is a reasonable break clause?